edcarp/-ed-dash-fair-bio-practice-workshop-template-/index.md

 {% elsif site.carpentry == "pilot" %}

 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.

-The workshop will include regular breaks.
-If you would like to know the timing of these breaks in advance, please [contact the workshop organisers](#contact).
-For a list of lesson sections and estimated timings, [visit the lesson homepage]({{ site.lesson_site }}).
+{% include custom-schedule.html %}

 {% comment %}
 Edit/replace the text above if you want to include a schedule table.